ForKaori/ForKaori.github.io/_pages/interest.markdown

 ## Animes

-I started to watch animes when I entered college.
+I started to watch animes in high school.
 You can find my anime list on [Bilibili](https://space.bilibili.com/55875820/bangumi).

-Here is the top six animes I've ever seen in my anime list, I will update when I see a better one.
+Here is the top six animes I've ever seen in my anime list, I will keep update.

 {% include gallery id="gallery2" caption="Top six animes from my list." %}